 Act 3 has lost its bluish bits and is now blindingly white – the result of different lighting and reduced color saturation in textures.
 In addition, the particle effect in front of the avalanche looks like a white blob most of the time.
 While some may prefer this look, it’s caused by a bug – the game doesn’t set the correct blending mode for the particle, which blends with the avalanche behind it and washes out the details with solid white.

 The goal emerald at the end of the stage is missing the glow effect, like the Windy Valley emerald:

 One of the most radical changes happened to Big’s area.
 Since the palette lighting system played the main role in creating the night look of Big’s level in the original game, it’s no wonder the level was changed from night to day when the palette lighting for stages was removed in SADX.

 The water surface opacity in some areas was reduced to such a low level in SADX it looks like a hole in the terrain with something missing:

 Combined with reduced visibility of water wave effects on the walls, the level looks more barebones in SADX, especially in the PC version, which lacks the Gamecube’s distortion effect:

-As can be seen from above, Ice Cap did not change for the better in SADX.
-Thankfully it’s possible to revert to the original version of the level (including palettized lighting!) with mods.
+As can be seen from above, it is hard to regard Ice Cap in SADX an upgrade to the original version of the level.
+Thankfully it’s possible to revert to the original (including palettized lighting!) with mods.
 Check out this section to learn more about mods for the PC version.